Vincamine/PipelineRunner/dev-docs/design/high-level-design.md

 ### 3.2 Backend to Worker Communication

+- **RESTful HTTP/HTTPS API**: Selected for Backend-to-Worker communication to maintain consistency with the CLI-to-Backend approach and simplify the technology stack.
-- **gRPC**: Selected for Backend-to-Worker communication because its high performance and bidirectional streaming capabilities are ideal for long-running job execution and real-time status updates.
+- **WebSockets**: Used for real-time bidirectional communication for job status updates and log streaming.
-- **Bidirectional streaming**: Enables real-time updates during job execution without polling.
+- **Job polling with long polling**: Implemented to allow Workers to retrieve new jobs efficiently without constant polling.
 - **TLS encryption**: Ensures secure communication between components, protecting sensitive data in transit.
-- **Worker registration and heartbeat protocol**: Implemented to ensure system resilience, allowing dynamic worker discovery and health monitoring.
+- **Worker registration and heartbeat endpoints**: Used for system resilience, allowing dynamic worker discovery and health monitoring.

 ## 4. Data Flow